 When you and your doctor or nurse agree your treatment is working well for you, you'll need to see them once a year.

 During your reviews, your doctor or nurse may:

 - make sure your symptoms are under control

-- ask about any side effects and bleeding patterns
+- ask about any side effects and vaginal bleeding

 - check your weight and blood pressure

 - review the type of HRT you're taking and make any necessary changes